-I'm a psychotherapist in Manhattan and Westport, Connecticut.
-I help young professionals and teens who are trying to find their way.
-As a born and raised New Yorker, I have a strong understanding of the desire and drive many of us have to succeed, and the pressure that comes along with it.
-I also work with individuals struggling with eating disorders such as binge eating, anorexia and bulimia.
+Sofia is a psychotherapist in Westport, Connecticut.
+She helps young professionals and teens who are trying to find their way.
+As a born and raised New Yorker, Sofia has a strong understanding of the desire and drive many have to succeed, and the pressure that comes along with it.
+She also works with individuals struggling with eating disorders such as binge eating, anorexia and bulimia.

-My orientation as a therapist is psychodynamic, which is a way of understanding yourself that is rooted in early life experiences and unconscious processes.
-Psychodynamic psychotherapy helps you put words to your current experience by exploring the "stuff" of the past, especially your childhood and family dynamics.
-I also integrate behavioral interventions such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) to help you address present-day patterns and difficulties.
+Sofia’s orientation as a therapist is psychodynamic, which is a way of understanding yourself that is rooted in early life experiences and unconscious processes.
+Psychodynamic psychotherapy helps one put words to their current experience by exploring the "stuff" of the past, especially childhood and family dynamics.
+She also integrates behavioral interventions such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) to help her patients address present-day patterns and difficulties.

 Institute for Contemporary Psychotherapy, Certificate in Contemporary Psychodynamic Psychotherapy, 2013 - 2015